Glossary

 Artifact

-A user-accessible package, bundle, binary, dependency, or transitive dependency whose source code has been downloaded by ActiveState and reviewed / vetted.
+A user-accessible package, bundle, binary, dependency, or transitive dependency whose source code has been downloaded by ActiveState and reviewed/vetted.
 Artifacts are available to users in the ActiveState catalog.

 Attestation

 An authenticated statement (metadata) about a software artifact or collection of software artifacts.
 ActiveState can provide an attestation for any project commit or project branch commit.
+More information about attestations can be found here.

 Build